aahaansingh/aahaansingh.github.io/content/posts/post4.md

 Gary is doing much better than [City West](https://en.wikipedia.org/wiki/City_West,_Indiana), formerly located near the beach, which attempted to build a "grand port" on Lake Michigan under a spurious interpretation of a Daniel Webster speech before burning to the ground sometime around 1840.

 Walking along the road to the first dune, we passed by a trailer park.
-They are a rarity where I come from, so it was strange to see what appeared to be large and expensive buses with names like "Tiffin Zephyr" and "Holiday Rambler Vacationer", rather than the small RVs that I imagined would have been there.
+They are a rarity where I come from, so it was strange to see what appeared to be large and expensive buses with names like "Tiffin Zephyr" and "Holiday Rambler Vacationer," rather than the small RVs that I imagined would have been there.
 I wonder what attracts people to these motor homes.
 I'm sure there are actual homes in the area cheaper than them, and there's not much point in camping if you're going to do it with a kitchen, toilet, and bedroom in tow.
 Maybe it is a cultural quirk I do not understand—of the Midwest, or of the obscenely wealthy.